Lyrics:Beercan [Version (a)]:

 SUMMING IT ALL UP

 OK this was long and repetitive.
 I'll sum it up here.
-In 1994, Beck played a basically grunge metal version of the song... heavy riffs, heavy drums, lengthy organ jam at the end.
-It still followed the basic arrangement as the album.
+In 1994, Beck played a basically grunge metal version of the song, with heavy riffs, heavy drums, lengthy organ jam at the end.
+Yet it still followed the basic arrangement as the album.

-More recently, Beck has been doing shortened versions of the song (basically cutting off the entire outro part), but it still relies on the basic same sound.
+Beck then for awhile took to doing shortened versions of the song (basically cutting off the entire outro part), though still recreating the sound of the record.